Match the report title.

 Can this be fixed safely?

-It does not handle store policy, rights, tax, account setup, pricing, categories, territories, cover requirements, content review, or final approval by Apple Books, Google Play Books, or any other store.
+It does not fix Apple Books app or device import problems, store policy, rights, tax, account setup, pricing, categories, territories, cover requirements, content review, or final approval by Apple Books, Google Play Books, or any other store.

 Before: Google Play rejects an EPUB and the scan finds duplicate id note-12 in one XHTML file.
 After: repair only when the intended note and backlink targets are clear, then validate again.
 Before: the store rejection is about rights or pricing; use the store workflow.